VoodooSMBus/VoodooRMI/README.md

 **SMBus**
 * [Acidanthera's VoodooPS2 >= 2.2.0](https://github.com/acidanthera/VoodooPS2)
+  * Version >= 2.2.5 is recommended for HP devices with multiplexed PS2 Controllers (Some of the HP Elitebook lineup for example)
 * [VoodooSMBus](https://github.com/VoodooSMBus/VoodooSMBus)
   * VoodooRMI releases (for now) include VoodooSMBus.
 If you are building VoodooSMBus yourself, build from the Dev branch of the VoodooSMBus git repo.